Sharmishtha Raut

-Sharmishtha Raut-Desai (née Raut) is an Indian actress who works predominantly in Marathi films and television.
+Sharmishtha Desai (née Raut) is an Indian actress who works predominantly in Marathi films and television.

 Early life and career

 Raut was born on 22 April 1984, and raised in Mumbai.
 At a very young age, she started learning Bharatanatyam.

 She portrayed Neeraja in the series Man Udhan Varyache, a Bengali remake of Bou Kotha Kao which aired on Star Pravah.
 In the Zee Marathi series Unch Majha Zoka, she played the role of Tai Kaku.
 Her other television appearances include Julun Yeti Reshimgathi, Sukhachya Sarini He Man Baware, Mulgi Zali Ho, Aboli and Swarajya Janani Jijamata.

 Raut appeared in the first season of Bigg Boss Marathi in May 2018.
-She turned into a producer for the TV series Tula Shikvin Changalach Dhada.
+She turned into a producer for the TV series Tula Shikvin Changlach Dhada.